-Newsmaker: Kabarebe, Rwanda and Congo's killing fields
+NEWSMAKER: Kabarebe, Rwanda and Congo's killing fields

 “He was very disciplined.
 He looked after us child soldiers.
-He took time to speak to us,” Gabriel, who was 12 when he became a fighter, said of Kabarebe, Rwanda’s defense minister, who was accused by the United Nations this week of fomenting war in neighboring Congo.
+He took time to speak to us,” Gabriel, who was 12 when he became a fighter, said of Kabarebe, Rwanda’s defence minister, who was accused by the United Nations this week of fomenting war in neighbouring Congo.

 “But when someone comes and makes war, and uses child soldiers, he can’t leave anything but bad memories behind him,” said the former fighter, who asked that his name be changed to protect his identity.